 FACT #3: The Chesapeake Clean Water Blueprint is an example of successful federal/state governmental cooperation.

-In the next 17 years, the partners signed three more agreements to reduce nitrogen and phosphorus pollution to levels needed for a healthy Bay.
-In 2007, the Chesapeake Executive Council announced that the Bay jurisdictions would not meet their agreed water quality goals by 2010 and asked EPA to develop pollution limits for the Chesapeake Bay.
+Over the next 17 years, the partners signed three more agreements—in 1987, 2000, 2014—to reduce nitrogen, phosphorus, and sediment pollution to levels needed for a healthy Bay.
+In 2007, the Chesapeake Executive Council announced that the Bay jurisdictions would not meet the 2000 Agreement's water quality goals and asked EPA to develop pollution limits for the Chesapeake Bay.
 In 2010, the EPA established the landmark Chesapeake Bay Total Maximum Daily Load (TMDL).
 The Chesapeake Bay TMDL is a federal “pollution diet” that sets limits on the amount of nutrients and sediment that can enter the Bay and its tidal rivers to meet water quality goals.

 FACT #4: The Environmental Protection Agency is a critical, effective driver behind the Chesapeake Clean Water Blueprint.

 Since the late 1990s, numerous federal courts have ruled that a state's failure to develop pollution limits for impaired bodies of water, as required under the Clean Water Act, obligates EPA to generate these limits.
 In 2000, the Republican-led Congress amended the Clean Water Act to improve the section of the Act addressing the Chesapeake Bay.
 That amendment required EPA, in conjunction with the Bay jurisdictions, to reduce pollution to the Bay so that it would be removed from the Clean Water Act impaired waters list by 2010.
 When that goal was not met, EPA was bound to develop a Bay-wide pollution limit.
 Simply put, without EPA's strategic intervention, Bay restoration through the Clean Water Blueprint would not be possible.